anthonyjba/GeoblinkTest/README.md

 * Prerequisites

-A) You need git to clone the GeoblinkTest repository.
+  You need git to clone the GeoblinkTest repository.
 You can get git from http://git-scm.com/.

-B) Also to initialize and test GeoblinkTest.
+  Also to initialize and test GeoblinkTest.
 You must have node.js and its package manager (npm) installed.
 You can get them from http://nodejs.org/.

 Steps to run this repository: